Image source: Reasonist. Used with permission.

 When citing a reference or compiling a bibliography, you'll be using the ACS style for chemistry classes.

 Citation tools automate formatting references.

-If you do use these tools, be sure to review your results carefully.
+If you do use this tool, be sure to review your results carefully.

 You are responsible for the accuracy of your paper's citations.

 Refer to the ASC Style Guide for definitive information.